nikkikobako/MS1-Go-Vegan/README.md

 * Why go vegan can be accessed via the text "Lets Go Vegan! for mobile view and "Lets Go Vegan Together" on tablet and large screen as well as the navigation menu from any page
 * The Recipe page can be access via the navigation menu from any page
-* The Challange page can be accessed via the footer email icon on tablets and larger screens and via the navigation menu from any page
+* The Challenge page can be accessed via the footer email icon on tablets and larger screens and via the navigation menu from any page

 ### Phase 1 Features <a name="phase1"></a>
 ????Feature 1 - allows users X to achieve Y, by having them fill out Z